Bio3400

 For synapsis to occur between a chromosome with a large intercalary deficiency and a normal complete homolog, the unpaired region of the normal homolog must form a deletion or deficiency loop during meiosis I.

-• A deletion in recessive mutants may exhibit in a heterozygote.
+A deletion in recessive mutants may

 If a deletion covers dominant genes, a heterozygous individual may exhibit the recessive phenotype in those loci due to pseudodominance, as shown by genes linked to the Notch locus in D. melanogaster.
 D. melanogaster possesses polytene chromosomes in the salivary glands that allows visualizing the banding pattern of the deficiency loop.